 Abstract

 Given the rapid cross-country spread of SARS-CoV-2 and the resulting difficulty in tracking lineage spread, we investigated the potential of combining mobile service data and fine-granular metadata (such as postal codes and genomic data) to advance integrated genomic surveillance of the pandemic in the federal state of Thuringia, Germany.
 We sequenced over 6,500 SARS-CoV-2 Alpha genomes (B.1.1.7) across seven months within Thuringia while collecting patients’ isolation dates and postal codes.
 Our dataset is complemented by over 66,000 publicly available German Alpha genomes and mobile service data for Thuringia.
 We identified the existence and spread of nine persistent mutation variants within the Alpha lineage, seven of which formed separate phylogenetic clusters with different spreading patterns in Thuringia.
 The remaining two are sub-clusters.
 Mobile service data can indicate these clusters’ spread and highlight a potential sampling bias, especially of low-prevalence variants.
 Thereby, mobile service data can be used either retrospectively to assess surveillance coverage and efficiency from already collected data or to actively guide part of a surveillance sampling process to districts where these variants are expected to emerge.
-The latter concept proved successful as we introduced a mobility-guided sampling strategy for the surveillance of Omicron sublineage BQ.1.1.
+The latter concept was successfully implemented as a proof-of-concept for a mobility-guided sampling strategy in response to the surveillance of Omicron sublineage BQ.1.1.
 The combination of mobile service data and SARS-CoV-2 surveillance by genome sequencing is a valuable tool for more targeted and responsive surveillance.

 Introduction